Achievements in 2025

-Ensuring alignment to Malaysia’s National Strategy for Financial Literacy and MOE’s national curriculum, we aim to equip students with the financial knowledge needed to transition to adulthood.
-Besides workshops focusing on practical skills, we also provide opportunities for students to apply learning in real-life situations.
+Aligned with Malaysia’s National Strategy for Financial Literacy and MOE’s national curriculum, we equipped students with the financial knowledge and practical skills needed to transition confidently to adulthood.
+Beyond workshops that focuses on practical skills, we also provide opportunities for students to apply their learning in real-life situations.

 60+ social enterprises set up